Chinatown Central Plaza

 • Downtown

 Union Station may sit just on the outskirts of Chinatown today, but this plot of land was once the heart of Old Chinatown.
 (In fact, the original neighborhood was flat-out demolished to make room for the station.)
 Opened in 1939, it was the last of the great American rail stations to be built, at a cost of $11 million at the time.
 By 1971, just seven passenger trains were running here a day.
-Today, it’s a bit busier: the Mission-style exterior, marble floors, high ceilings and decorative tiles make it a handsome place for over 60,000 travelers each day.
+Today, it’s a bit busier: The Mission-style exterior, marble floors, high ceilings and decorative tiles make it a handsome place for tens of thousands of travelers each day.
 However, don’t confuse it with the Spanish colonial post office that stands next to it.

 Advertising